harithkhairol/laravel-generate-migration-with-model-from-excel/README.md

 How to setup:

-1) Put this inside require:
+1) Put this inside composer.json "require":

            "require": {
                 "harithkhairol/excel-migration": "dev-main"
             },

-2) Put this inside composer.json:
+2) Put this inside composer.json "repositories":

         "repositories": [
                 {